 While procedures vary, there’s a common list of information you’ll generally need to unlock your phone.
 Make sure as many of the following are at hand before you start to unlock your phone.

-Now you have that information, let’s see how each carrier handles unlocking your phone.
+Now that you have that information, let’s see how each carrier handles unlocking your phone.

 Unlocking a Verizon phone